The Divide (2011 film): Plot

 Marilyn attempts to convince Eva to sleep with Josh, warning her that the men will want sex.
 The group grows increasingly angry with Mickey as resources grow scarce, culminating when Delvin discovers Mickey's locked safe room and threatens to taser him if he does not open it.
 A struggle ensues and Mickey shoots Delvin in the head with the rifle.
 The group does not believe Mickey's argument of self-defense, and an increasingly ill Josh, and an increasingly deranged Bobby, torture him to gain the code to the safe room.
 Eva throws the rifle down the toilet to stop Josh using it.
-Seizing authority, Josh and Bobby are physically and emotionally abusive of Marilyn.
+Seizing authority, Josh and Bobby are physically and emotionally abusive to Marilyn.
 Josh makes it clear that he wants Eva, and Sam is unable to stand up for her.
 Eva and Sam try to protect Marilyn from Josh and Bobby, but are unable to.
 While Eva is tasked with watching Mickey, Mickey reveals that there is a gun hidden in his safe room.

 Josh and Bobby force Eva to hack up Delvin's corpse when Sam cannot, leaving Eva distraught.
 Josh and Bobby, both losing their hair to radiation sickness, shave their heads.
 Mickey informs Eva that there is another way out of the shelter, through the septic tank to the sewer.
 Eva tries to retrieve the gun, but cannot get past the pair.
 She finds Marilyn's corpse, the two having beaten her to death.
 Eva notices her hair is falling out and realizes she is also sick; the shelter is not protecting them from the outside because of the broken door.
 Eva sends Sam to retrieve the gun while she cuts the power to distract Bobby and lures Josh away with the promise of sex.
 Josh grows suspicious and tries to rape Eva, but she fights him off with help from Adrien.
 Sam retrieves the gun, but as Bobby, Josh, Eva, and Adrien yell instructions at him to give the gun to them, Sam shoots and kills Adrien, perhaps as a result of jealousy over Eva's affections for Adrien.
 Josh brutally beats Sam.
 Bobby turns on Josh and is about to shoot him when Eva cuts his throat with a tin can lid.
 Eva frees Mickey, who shoots Josh.
-On his last action, Josh smashes an oil lamp, setting himself alight and causing a fire in the shelter.
+As his final act, Josh smashes an oil lamp, setting himself alight and causing a fire in the shelter.
 While Sam and Mickey attempt to put out the blaze, Eva chooses to escape.
 Eva recovers the biohazard suit and locks herself into the safe room, leaving Mickey and Sam trapped inside the burning shelter.

 Breaking through the toilet into the septic tank below, Eva drops into the tank and finds a ladder to the street.
 She emerges into the remains of the city and stares blankly at the total devastation.
+This ending is open to a variety of interpretations.